-College of the Mainland Cosmetology "The Salon"
+College of the Mainland Cosmetology "The Salon, Spa & Barbershop"

 Mainland City Centre, 10000 Emmett F. Lowry Expwy.
-Texas City, TX 77591 409-933-8480
+Suite 4100 Texas City, TX 77591 409-933-8480

-Everyone, including students and community members, are welcome to visit the College of the Mainland "The Salon" for client services such as hairstyling, hair cutting, hair coloring, chemical services, facial treatments and nail care, all at an affordable price.
-The Salon is open Wednesdays Thursdays and Fridays during the Fall, Spring and Summer sessions.
+Everyone, including students and community members, are welcome to visit the College of the Mainland "The Salon" for client services such as hairstyling, hair cutting, hair coloring, chemical services, facial treatments, nail care, men's haircuts and beard trims, all at an affordable price.
+Free haircuts are available to all COM students and staff.
+The Salon is open multiple days a week during the Fall, Spring and Summer sessions.
+Please call or go online to book an appointment.
 For more information, visit www.com.edu/academics/cosmetology/the-salon.html.